MODULE 2 - Section 3

 Team funds need to be accounted for within 60 days from the date of initial transfer to the host-community account.
 The host-coordinator will use a Rydoo account to reconcile the funds and upload expense receipts.
 A tutorial on how to submit short-term team expenses is available in the resource section.

-If you do not receive a receipt, you will need to create one in order to account for where those funds were used.
-When possible, if you have given funds to an independent person who provided a service, please have them sign the created receipt.
+If you do not receive a receipt, you will need to create one in order to account for those funds.
+When possible, if you have given funds to an individual who provided a service, have them sign the created receipt.
+Created receipts should record the date of service provided, name of business/individual who provided the service, amount paid, and purpose of the expense.

 Tips: